Click here to see Utrust on Facebook

 The mini grant proposal was presented as a way to promote excellence in employment practices in member systems and to create an incentive for boards to control unemployment compensation costs. it was also seen as a way to enhance the image of the local school board and boost employee morale by channeling funds to schools and classrooms where the staff could see the direct impact of the funds on their students.

 The first mini grants were presented to school boards in 2013.
 Each member school board had an option to use their entire allocation for a systemwide project of the board’s choosing, use the mini grants for school-wide projects proposed by principals or allow individual teachers to apply for mini grants to be used in their classrooms.
-Never before had the distribution of Utrust funds created so much excitement in local school districts and an abundance of evidence indicated that relatively small Utrust mini grants made a big difference in local school districts and their schools.
+Never before had the distribution of Utrust funds created so much excitement in local school districts and an abundance of evidence indicated that Utrust mini grants made a big difference in local school districts and their schools.

 To encourage excellence in employment practices, five standards based upon practices that would result in reducing and controlling unemployment compensation costs were established.
 Each board that met all five standards would earn the Five Star Award as well as an increase of 25% in mini grant funds.
 Five Star Awards were presented at local board meetings by trustees.

-Trustee Terms Modified.
+Trustee Terms Modified

 In 2016, a change in the intergovernmental agreement provided that trustee terms would be seven years with one being elected annually.
 Joey Cooper representing West Tennessee was the first trustee elected for a seven year term.

-Dedicated Mini Grants.
+Dedicated Mini Grants

 Trustees set aside a part of the fund to be used as dedicated mini grants, $200 for each school that established an A-Team to lead an employee appreciation program in its school.
 This program created great excitement across the state and provided a significant boost for the Utrust Employee Appreciation Program.